EconomyLens.com

 More than 80 Spanish media organisations allege that Facebook owner Meta breached EU data protection rules. ©AFP

-Brussels (Belgium) (AFP) – The EU said on Wednesday Meta is failing to prevent children under 13 using Facebook and Instagram, potentially exposing them to inappropriate content — and putting the tech giant at risk of a massive fine.
+Brussels (Belgium) (AFP) – The EU said on Wednesday that Meta is failing to prevent children under 13 from using Facebook and Instagram, potentially exposing them to inappropriate content and putting the tech giant at risk of a massive fine.
 The European Union has in recent months stepped up efforts to protect children online, with several member countries considering social media bans for under-16s.
 The EU executive is also exploring a possible bloc-wide age limit on social media after coming under intense pressure to take broader action following Australia’s groundbreaking ban on using such platforms for under-16s.

 Related

-In its latest move to enhance protections for children online, the EU said a probe showed Meta broke digital content rules and told the US firm to “strengthen” its measures to prevent, detect, and remove under-13s on Facebook and Instagram.
+In its latest move to enhance protections for children online, the EU stated that a probe showed Meta broke digital content rules and told the US firm to “strengthen” its measures to prevent, detect, and remove under-13s on Facebook and Instagram.
 Under Meta’s own terms and conditions, the minimum age to access the social media platforms is 13.
-In its preliminary view, the EU found Meta had ineffective measures to enforce its own age restrictions.
+In its preliminary view, the EU found that Meta had ineffective measures to enforce its own age restrictions.
 “Terms and conditions should not be mere written statements, but rather the basis for concrete action to protect users — including children,” said EU tech tsar Henna Virkkunen.
 If the regulator’s views on Meta are confirmed, the EU can impose a fine of up to six percent of the company’s total worldwide annual turnover.

 Meta disagreed with the EU’s findings.
-“We’re clear that Instagram and Facebook are intended for people aged 13 and older and we have measures in place to detect and remove accounts from anyone under that age,” a Meta spokesperson said, adding the company would continue to engage with the EU.
+“We’re clear that Instagram and Facebook are intended for people aged 13 and older and we have measures in place to detect and remove accounts from anyone under that age,” a Meta spokesperson said, adding that the company would continue to engage with the EU.

 The EU has vowed to ensure Big Tech gets to grips with the many online dangers for children.
-In February, it gave the unprecedented warning to China’s TikTok to change its “addictive design” or risk heavy fines.
+In February, it issued an unprecedented warning to China’s TikTok to change its “addictive design” or risk heavy fines.
 Wednesday’s preliminary findings against Meta come after the EU opened an investigation in May 2024 under the Digital Services Act (DSA), an online content law that has been fiercely criticized by US President Donald Trump’s administration.
 The DSA is part of reinforced legal weaponry adopted by the EU in recent years to curb what Brussels describes as Big Tech’s excesses.

 © 2024 AFP